I have a sweet tooth but used to avoid chocolates for obvious reasons. Not anymore. Now I can make my own healthy

 - Roll and cut with a small flour-coated glass or cookie cutter.

-- Sprinkle with sugar and bake at a moderate heat in an oven, until done.
+- Sprinkle with sugar and bake at moderate heat in an oven until done.
 (Source: Anna Humphrey)

 This recipe is actually the way thin mint cookies are made, an imitation of the Girl Scout style.
 Enjoy this interpretation of the Girl Scouts’ classic thin mints.